Council Outlook

 As the Town Council discusses relevant issues in Scarborough, learn more about their perspective and how you can join the conversation.
 Council Corner articles serve as a way for councilors to educate and expand upon these topics outside of the meeting setting.
 They often encourage public participation through sharing links to recent or upcoming meetings and inviting public comment.
 The views and opinions expressed are those of the author and do not necessarily reflect the official policy or position of the Scarborough Town Council.

-By Jon Anderson, Town Council
+By Cory Fellows, Scarborough Town Council

-By April Sither, Scarborough Town Council Chair
+Scott Doherty, Scarborough Town Council

 By Jon Anderson, Scarborough Town Council